Capture of Montauban: 1916

 In February, following the Herbstschlacht (Autumn Battle; the dual Third Battle of Artois and the Second Battle of Champagne) in 1915, a third defensive position 3000 yd back from the Stützpunktlinie was begun in February and was almost complete on the Somme front when the battle began.
 German artillery was organised in a series of sperrfeuerstreifen (barrage sectors); each officer was expected to know the batteries covering his section of the front line and the batteries ready to engage fleeting targets.
 A telephone system was built, with lines buried 6 ft deep for 5 mi behind the front line, to connect the front line to the artillery.
-The Somme defences had two inherent weaknesses which the rebuilding had not remedied.
+The Somme defences had two inherent weaknesses that the rebuilding had not remedied.
 The front trenches were on a forward slope, lined by white chalk from the subsoil and easily seen by ground observers.
 The defences were crowded towards the front trench, with a regiment having two battalions near the front-trench system and the reserve battalion divided between the Stützpunktlinie and the second line, all within 2000 yd and most troops within 1000 yd of the front line, accommodated in the new deep dugouts.

 The concentration of troops at the front line on a forward slope guaranteed that it would face the bulk of an artillery bombardment, directed by ground observers, on clearly marked lines.
 Much of the new defence-building on the Somme began in the area north of Fricourt and work further south through Montauban to the river had not been completed by 1 July.
 For nearly a year after the Battle of Hébuterne, the area became a backwater and the German divisions became known as the Sleeping Army.
 In May 1916, increased activity behind the British front line indicated that an offensive was being prepared.
 On 10 and 19 July, the 28th Reserve Division repulsed attacks near Fricourt.
-When Reserve Infantry Regiment 109 moved into the area of Mametz and Montauban in mid-June, the defences were seen to be poor and that there had been far less fighting in the sector.
+When Reserve Infantry Regiment 109 moved into the area of Mametz and Montauban in mid-June, the defences were seen to be poor and there had been far less fighting in the sector.
 Telephone connexions were inadequate and there had been little stocking of supplies and ammunition around the front line.
 By July, Reserve Infantry Regiment 23 had been brought up to Montauban, east of Reserve Infantry Regiment 109.